fivetran/dbt_google_play_source/models/docs.md

 {% enddocs %}

 {% docs daily_anrs %}
-Application not responding (ANR) reports collected from Android devices whose users have opted in to automatically share usage and diagnostics data.
+Daily application not responding (ANR) reports collected from Android devices whose users have opted in to automatically share usage and diagnostics data.
 {% enddocs %}

 {% docs daily_crashes %}